-Overall evaluation.
-Many psychometrically-sound standardized measures, described above, are available to assess patients' symptoms and problems and the psychological mechanisms described by the major current evidence-based theories of depression in order to develop an idiographic case conceptualization.
-The clinician, as described above, may also elect to use idiographic tools, such as a log to monitor antecedents and consequences of target behaviors in order to develop a functional analysis of a problem behavior or symptom.
+Many psychometrically sound standardized measures, described previously, are available to assess patients' symptoms and problems and the psychological mechanisms described by the major current evidence-based theories of depression in order to develop an idiographic case conceptualization.
+As discussed previously, the clinician may also elect to use idiographic tools such as a log to monitor antecedents and consequences of target behaviors in order to develop a functional analysis of a problem behavior or symptom.
 However, the psychometric qualities of idiographic assessment tools are rarely studied (Haynes & O'Brien, 2000), and it can also be challenging for the clinician to incorporate nomothetic data into an idiographic formulation.
-The figure describing the case of Thea (see Figure 1) offers an illustration of the clinician's use of nomothetic measures to assist in developing the formulation of the case, and additional details are provided in Persons, Brown, and Diamond (in preparation).
+Figure 7.1, which describes the case of Thea, provides an illustration of the clinician's use of nomothetic measures to assist in developing the formulation of the case.
+Additional details are provided in Persons, Brown, and Diamond (in press).

-Another challenge is that there is little information about the reliability and validity of the case conceptualization, although contributions in this area are increasing (Bucci, French, and Berry (2016); (Persons & Hong, 2016)).
-To strengthen their idiographic assessment data and the conclusions they draw from them, we recommend that clinicians rely on basic principles of behavioral assessment (see (Haynes et al., 2011), and collect data (as described in the next section) to test their formulation hypotheses and monitor treatment progress for each case they treat.
+Another challenge is that there is little information about the reliability and validity of the case conceptualization, although contributions in this area are increasing (Bucci, French, & Berry, 2016; Persons & Hong, 2016).
+To strengthen their idiographic assessment data and the conclusions they draw from them, we recommend that clinicians rely on basic principles of behavioral assessment (Haynes et al., 2011) and collect data (as described in the next section) to test their formulation hypotheses and monitor treatment progress for each case they treat.